MemedDev/metabase-dremio-cloud-driver/README.md

 ## Building the driver

 For Metabase 0.43.0+, there were many changes, for exmample, the build tool changed from lein to Clojure CLI Tools.
-So, the build steps for metabase-dremio-driver 1.1.x also changed.
+So, the build steps for metabase-dremio-cloud-driver 1.1.x also changed.

 ### Prereq: Build Metabase source locally